Parisian & French Provincial Interiors.

 Your shopping cart is empty!

-A mid 19th century, 15th century Florentine Renaissance style carved walnut and poplarwood "Tavolo Fratino" writing table, the surfaces of the timbers, originally stained very dark, now nicely-worn and with a bronze-like patina.
-Fitted with a hidden, shallow drawer in one of the long rails, which are decorated with fluting.
-Standing above a pair of "Coppia di Assi" uprights joined by a central stretcher rail decorated with haut relief carved heraldic coats of arms and with Mannerist style scrollwork, fitted with lions' paw feet.Please note: Florence was briefly, from 1865 to 1870, the capital of a newly re-unified Italy.
+A 19th century Florentine Renaissance style 'Tavolo Fratino' writing table, the surfaces of the carved walnut and poplar wood timbers retaining their original dark patination, which is now nicely-worn and has acquired a bronze-like patina.
+One of the four writing table's rails which are decorated with fluting, is fitted with a shallow drawer.
+Standing above a pair of 'Coppia d'Assi' uprights, fitted with lions' paw feet.
+Th uprights are joined by a central stretcher rail decorated with haut relief carved heraldic coats of arms and with 15th century Mannerist style scrollwork, fitted with lions' paw feet.Please note: Florence was briefly, from 1865 to 1870, the capital of a newly re-unified Italy.
 During this short "Risorgimento" period, in Florence, many items of Renaissance style furniture were carefully made - and this small table is a typical example of this period.
 Area of Florence, Italy, circa 1870.